 - 1. CD to: [AUTOPILOT HOME]/bin. - 2.
 Type: apnet.
 The apnet options will be displayed.
-The commands displayed can be used to start and stop any M6 service or node. - 3.
-To stop the M6 CEP Server type: apnet -domain localhost stop <NODENAME>SYSTEM - To stop the M6 domain server type: apnet -domain localhost stop DOMAIN_SERVER_SYSTEM
+The commands displayed can be used to start and stop any M6 service or node. - To stop the M6 CEP Server type: apnet -domain localhost stop <NODENAME>SYSTEM apnet -domain localhost stop DOMAIN SERVER SYSTEM